rshipp/kapudan/help/en/main_help.rst

-Kaptan
+Kapudan
 ------

-**Kaptan** is a wizard that helps user to customize desktop enviroment after installing Chakra.
-While Kaptan is giving some information about Chakra, it also sets basic configures such as internet connection, wallpaper and so on.
+**Kapudan** is a wizard that helps user to customize desktop enviroment after installing Chakra.
+While Kapudan is giving some information about Chakra, it also sets basic configures such as internet connection, wallpaper and so on.

 Mouse